aorinevo/nyc-node-demo-reappsjs/README.md

   - Updates web.xml with block to avoid having to manually restart the server everytime a change is made.
 * In BloomiesAssets:
   - Updates pom.xml with paths to macysCSS, macysJS, and macysTemplates.
+* Runs grunt server in place of BloomiesAssets.
 * In Apache:
   - Adds cert/key files to cert directory in /etc/apache2/cert (if cert directory does not exist, reapps.js creates it).
-  - Adds bcom-httpd-vhosts.conf to /etc/apache2/other (if the file exist and the user wants the file to be overwritten, pass the flag `--force`).
+  - Adds bcom-httpd-vhosts.conf to /etc/apache2/other (if the file exist and the user wants the file to be overwritten, pass the flag `-f`).
   - Updates hosts file.
 * In Nginx (reapps is configured to use Apache by default.
 Change proxyServer property in reapps-properties.json to use nginx.):
   - Adds cert/key files to cert directory in /usr/local/etc/nginx/cert (if cert directory does not exist, reapps.js creates it).
-  - Adds bcom-server-blocks.conf to /usr/local/etc/nginx/servers (if the file exist and the user wants the file to be overwritten, pass the flag `--force`).
+  - Adds bcom-server-blocks.conf to /usr/local/etc/nginx/servers (if the file exist and the user wants the file to be overwritten, pass the flag `-f`).
   - Updates hosts file.
 * In home directory:
   - Creates settings.xml file in ~/.m2 directory (if ~/.m2 does not directory exist, it is created).